Leaning into the Words & Learning to Trust

 So I turn, and shine the spotlight on them.
 I sit.
 I write.
 And here we are.

-As I have started making space for these parts in my life, sharing things I've kept concealed for the most part, I have been met with heartwarming acceptance, support, and love.
-Many people in my life, those I value the opinion of, have said words that I always needed to hear.
-I've had many corrective experiences to heal the deep seated wounds, but yet, I feel this stirring deep within me.
-As I shine a light on this part that holds that stirring, I'm realizing that they don't believe that it's real.
+For the majority of my life, I kept much of my inner world concealed.
+As I've learned to share with those closest to me, I've been met with heartwarming acceptance, support, and love.
+Each have said words that I always needed to hear.
+I've had measurable corrective experiences to heal the deep seated wounds, but yet, I feel this stirring deep within me.
+As I shine a light on this part that holds that stirring, I'm realizing that they don't believe it's real.

-There is an inherent belief that things are said to be said – not because they're true.
-This part of me believes that things are said to appease people or keep the peace – they are not said because there is a truth in them.
-So while I walk boldly with these parts by my side and open up to others, this part struggles to let the acceptance, support, and love permeate.
-There is a deep mistrust in the meaning behind the kind words of others.
+There is an inherent belief that kind and loving things are said to appease people or keep the peace – they are not always said because there is a truth in them.
+So while I walk with these parts by my side and open up to others, this part struggles to let the acceptance, support, and love permeate.
+There is a deep mistrust in the meaning behind the loving words of others.
 There is a mistrust in the truth of them.
-How could one say such wonderful things about me or to me?
-They must be saying them just to be kind, surely.
-How could they be true?
-Part of the wall is still in the way, standing strong.
-Standing firm.
-I can scream at it and pound on it as much as I want, begging it to come down, but this old wall won't crack or crumble.
-It feels impenetrable.

-This is the problem I've always had - I believe in love.
-I believe in the possibility of love.
-I believe in unconditional love.
-But, I often don't trust it.
-I invite it into my life while holding it at arms length.
-It takes years and years for me to believe that something is true, and even then I have my doubts.
-This is the product of being manipulated and abused when I was little, by people I love and trust, followed by continued instances throughout life – as we all experience.
-Being made to feel like your thoughts, feelings, experiences, and emotions are too big for the world and aren't important, is truly devastating.
+Being made to feel like your thoughts, feelings, experiences, and emotions are too big for the world or aren't important, is truly devastating.
 Regardless of how long I've known a person, whether I just met them or if they've been in my life for decades, when it comes to believing in the kind or positive things people say to me, when it comes to believing the truth of the love they try to give, I am lacking.
 Severely.

 Sometimes it's really shocking to be complimented out of nowhere, to be told something kind that was unprompted, or to be reassured in some manner.
-It can be shocking to receive love in this way, whether we're feeling present and ready for it or caught off guard by it.
+It can be shocking to receive love in this way, whether I'm feeling present and ready for it or caught off guard by it.
 For the parts who carry the pain, these positive things can be hard to hear.
 But there's always a part of me who can hear the muted words.
-Their eyes light up, and they feel a jolt of energy that kickstarts their racing heart.
-That's what has drawn me to noting the words for later, following the racing heart of each individual part.
+Their eyes light up, and they feel a jolt of energy that kickstarts their heart.
+That's what has drawn me to noting the words for later — following the racing heart of each individual part.
 Following the crumbs.
 They know what I need to heal.
 They know what I need to hear.
 They know where to lead me.

-I've been with Aspen for eleven years now, and even with her, I have moments where I feel a deep mistrust in the words.
-I have this mistrust with family and friends alike.
-We've been talking about this recently, how she and I both have this mistrust in the words that people say.
-There's a deep seated mistrust in the belief that I can show up, as my true self, with the most tender parts of myself revealed, and be loved and accepted with them by my side.
+At the core, there's a deep seated mistrust in the belief that I can show up, as my true self, with the most tender parts of myself revealed, and be loved and accepted with them by my side.
 There is a mistrust in the idea that I am not too much, that someone could love and accept and want all of me.
 There is a mistrust in the idea that I don't need to conceal certain parts of myself to be more palatable – that I can be held and loved, valued and appreciated, for all that I am.

+The thing about this is, you don't have to have a history with capital T trauma for this to resonate.
+Simply having parents who didn't communicate openly about complex emotions teaches us to withhold and to internalize.
 As we dive deeper into this topic, Aspen and I have been talking about the ways we each protect one another and shut down, and how we each filter ourselves.
 In that, I hesitate to show up fully as myself because I fear it's too much for her in one way or another, so I filter myself.
 She filters herself because she fears that her feelings in response will be too much for me in one way or another.
-We each want to voice the things that reside in the deepest parts of us, but we're each scared to trigger the other or cause a negative reaction, so we filter to protect one another.
-It's a perpetual cycle of two people who have been hurt, being guided by a belief that we are too much or not enough, and a fear of adding to that feeling for the other.
-Don't get me wrong, we love each other fiercely.
-It's beyond the walls that I can see that wavering trust that resides within each of us, to the tender core.
-I can see the scared and hurt parts of me that cower in fear.
-I can see the scared and hurt parts of her that cower in fear.
-There's a multitude of things our brain will tell us in this space, but I think it all amounts to : "Will they be able to hear my thoughts without something bad happening?
-Without it all coming crumbling down?
-Without it ruining the magic of the relationship?"
+We each want to voice the things that reside in the deepest parts of us, but we're each scared to trigger the other or cause a negative reaction, so we filter to protect one another (and ourselves).
+Silence doesn't foster connection though; it strengthens the negative beliefs and makes the gap grow wider, making genuine connection less accessible.

-Whether we're able to tell someone these thoughts or not, when they're not acknowledged and discussed in a wholesome way, it can feel like suffocating.
-My feelings swell up, and I can feel them flooding me from the inside out.
-They build and rise, and before I know it I can feel them within every part of me.
-At times, I feel as if I'm filled to the brim, drowning inside myself.
-Head bent sideways, fighting to take in the last bits of oxygen that haven't been consumed by the flood.
 This is where I am today.
 Shallow breathing.
 Little oxygen.
 Drowning in uncertainty and doubt.
 Drowning in the belief that I am too much.
 Drowning in the belief that what I want and need are too much to talk about, too much to ask for, and definitely too much to make physical space for in the world.
 Sometimes, it all feels like way too much.
 So I sit within myself, crammed into the smallest spaces with little oxygen, waiting, hoping that someone will relieve the pressure.
 That someone will rip out the plugs of disbelief, and let it all come pouring out of me, freeing me from the flood.

 It's difficult to say how one fixes this habit of suppressing.
 How does one "get over" the thoughts of someone not being able to receive what resides within us?
 How do we show up with the things that we fear will result in something bad happening?

 None of us know the inner reality of another.
 None of us know the thoughts and feelings that are expressed and which are suppressed, but it is a thing that we all do.
 I know that I'm not alone in these concepts of mistrust, and in the disbelief that something bad won't happen.
 I know I'm not alone in the disbelief that I can be accepted, appreciated, valued, and loved for the very things that I find so difficult to be open and honest about.
-Above all, I know to the core that none of us is too much, for the right people.
-I do believe that people have the ability to see us to the core, and love us with all the lightness and darkness that resides within, and every little thing that we tell ourselves makes us unloveable.
-But getting there.
-Ugh.
-Getting there can feel like drowning.

 My wife and I talk about where this comes from, this perpetual cycle of filtering and suppressing out of protection for oneself and others.
 We realize that it's a deep fear of abandonment.
 Abandonment can be internal or external in this regard.
 After being lost for so long and finding myself, doing intense healing work, I have a deep fear of abandoning myself; I refuse to do so.
 I refuse to shove myself back in the dark.
-Yet, I also have a deep fear of being abandoned by others because I fear that showing up wholeheartedly as myself is too much for others to handle.
-If we're so deeply fearful of something within us that has the ability to make us feel abandoned, I think the easy answer to remedying this is learning to love those very things and make space for them, and remind ourselves that we are never too much or not enough, for the right people.
+Yet, I also have a deep fear of being abandoned by others.
+I fear that showing up wholeheartedly as myself is too much, and that I won't be accepted for who I truly am.

-And so, the cycle of loving oneself continues.
-The answer that continues to come up again and again along my healing journey.
-How do I move through this?
-I love myself fiercely and advocate for myself and my needs; I continue to have autonomy and agency.
+I'm met with the answer that comes up again and again : I love myself fiercely, and advocate for myself and my needs.
+I continue to have autonomy and agency.
 I continue making space.
-I continue leaning into the discomfort.
+I continue leaning into discomfort.

 It's so hard, but it's okay.
 You're not too much.
 You are enough.